Tools4everBV/HelloID-Conn-Prov-Target-Iprotect/README.md

 Although this connector manages Employees, we cannot ignore the Person object.
 This is a separate object within IProtect.
 An Employee object cannot exist without a Person object; however, the reverse is possible.
 The field mapping is divided into Person and Employee properties, with the connector code handling the rest.

 ### Correlation on FirstName and (Last) Name
 During correlation, the connector correlates based on the Employee.SalaryNR using a combined query to retrieve both the Person and Employee objects at once.
 Once this query returns a positive result, the account will be correlated.
-If no Employee is found, a separate query is performed to retrieve only the Person object based on `FirstName` and (Last) `Name` to avoid errors and duplicate accounts, and correlates the person account when one is found.
+If no Employee is found, a separate query is performed to retrieve only the Person object based on `FirstName` and (Last) `Name` to avoid errors and duplicate accounts, and correlates the person account when one is found without a linked Employee.

-### Uniqueness Check for Person Object (FirstName and (Last) Name)
-The uniqueness check ensures that the Person object is unique within the IProtect environment.
-The script validates the `personTable` for `FirstName` and (Last)`Name`.
-If an account is found, it checks whether an Employee account is linked.
-Only if an employee account is also found does the uniqueness check determine that the person object is **NOT** unique.
-If there is only a Person account without a linked Employee account, that Person account will be correlated.

 ### Enable and Disable Linked AccessKey
 - The Enable and Disable scripts grant and revoke the AccessKey linked to a user account in IProtect, but not the account itself.
 An Account object does not have an active property.